planetscale/docs/content/docs/databases.md

 A PlanetScaleDB database is like a MySQL database that can scale horizontally using [sharding](sharding-schemes).
 Each database runs on a [cluster](clusters).

 You can assign resources to each database at the time of [database creation](creating-database).
-You can also choose to create replicas of particular databases to improve availability and serve more read traffic.
+You can also choose to create instances of particular databases to improve availability and serve more read traffic.

 ## What's next